twesterhout/Plasmons.jl/docs/src/index.md

     This package allows you to compute ``\chi(\omega)`` and ``\varepsilon(\omega)`` as efficiently as possible.
 Think of it as [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) for
-    real-space RPA: writing matrix-matrix multiplication function is trivial and everybody can do it, but good luck making it competitive with OpenBLAS or Intel MKL!
-Same thing here: calculation of ``\chi(\omega)`` can be done in 10 lines of code, but boy will it be slow! 😝
+    real-space RPA: writing matrix-matrix multiplication function is trivial, but good luck making it competitive with OpenBLAS or Intel MKL!
+Same thing
+    here: calculation of ``\chi(\omega)`` can be done in 10 lines of code, but boy will it be slow! 😝

 ## Installing